huzeyann/ncut_pytorch/ncut_pytorch/README.md

 2. hierarchical clustering by varying the number of eigenvectors

-> Normalized Cuts and Image Segmentation, Shi 2000
+Please see [NCUT and t-SNE/UMAP](compare.md) for a full comparison.

+> paper in prep, Yang 2024
 >
+> AlignedCut: Visual Concepts Discovery on Brain-Guided Universal Feature Space, Huzheng Yang, James Gee\*, Jianbo Shi\*, 2024
+>
+> Normalized Cuts and Image Segmentation, Jianbo Shi and Jitendra Malik, 2000
-> in prep, Yang 2024
+>